 A lithograph of Deland in the mid-1880s as well as photos of a steamboat and early pioneers.
 A photo of Brock House and Dock around 1860 in the town of Enterprise.

 Relax in the Gazebo and admire the sculpture of Leu Gim Gong, the Citrus Wizard.
 Born in China he immigrated to the United States.
 A horticulturist remembered for his contributions to the citrus industry.
 Entrance fees; hours of operation on the website.

 The people of Eldora raised corn, potatoes and arrowroot.
-Fishing and hunting was abundant.
+Fishing and hunting were abundant.
 Two sisters Ellen and Dora Pitzer had citrus and honey crops.
-Bounty of the Islands, Life on the River and A Heritage of Valor are some of the depictions of family life exhibited on wood display boards and photographs displayed on the walls.
+Bounty of the Islands, Life on the River and A Heritage of Valor are some of the depictions of family life displayed on storyboards as well as photographs displayed throughout the house.

 Park your car and walk the 2-lane dirt road to the house.
 Friends of Canaveral renovated the house in the late 1980s.
 Sit in the rocking chair and enjoy the view of the Indian River.
 Call the Visitor Center for hours of operation.

 The Casements located at 25 Riverside Drive in Ormond Beach.
 A casement window is a window that pushes out not up and down and is prevalent in Europe and the western part of the United States.
 The Casements a three story house with an elevator that was unusual for the time.
 A minister built the house in the early part of the twentieth century for his wife who was wealthy and related to the Pullman family that built sleeping cars.
 John D. Rockefeller bought the house in 1918 after his retirement.
 There is a dispute about how the house was paid for – $75,000 or Standard Oil Stock.
 Mr. Rockefeller spent winters in the house and after his wife died, lived in the house year-round.
 His wife founded Spelman College that is a college for African American Women.